 Email has become the most widely used tool for professional communication.
-In some situations, such as reaching out to a possible new employer or client, an email may be the first impression that you create; thus, creating a professional image is crucial.
+In some situations, such as reaching out to a possible new employer or client, an email may be the first impression that you create; creating a professional image with proper business etiquette is crucial.

 Though sending and receiving emails is something that we do daily, we may forget that proper business etiquette is a must.